This information explains what bursitis is. It also describes some of its common causes and symptoms, and how it can be treated.

 Ice

 Your healthcare provider may tell you to ice your joints.
-Apply ice for no longer than 15 minutes every 4 to 6 hours.
+Apply the ice every 4 to 6 hours for 15 minutes.
+Do not keep the ice on for more than 15 minutes at a time.

 Rehabilitation therapy

-Your healthcare provider may refer you to an occupational or physical therapist.
-Your therapist will:
+Your healthcare provider may refer you to an occupational therapist (OT) or physical therapist (PT).
+Your OT or PT will:

-- Show you exercises that will strengthen your joints.
+- Show you how to do exercises that will strengthen your joints.

-- Tell you how to protect your joints, which helps healing and prevents bursitis from coming back.
+- Tell you how to protect your joints, which helps with healing and stops bursitis from coming back.

 Steroid injections and fluid draining

-If your symptoms continue or get worse, your healthcare provider may inject a steroid into the area surrounding your joint.
-This will help to decrease swelling and pain.
-For more information about steroid injections, read our resource Steroid Injections.
+If you need a steroid shot, your healthcare provider will inject a steroid into the area surrounding your joint.
+This will help to reduce swelling and pain.
+To learn more, read Steroid Injections.